 NWAFT’s Pain Service includes an out-patient service for persistent pain (also known as chronic pain), and an in-patient service (for hospital in-patients with pain).
 Both cater for adults aged from 18 years old.

-Being recommended to see a psychologist does not mean that your pain is “in your head” or that your pain is part of a mental illness.
-Chronic, persistent pain can affect us physically, socially and emotionally so it is important that your treatment takes into account your experience as a whole person.
+Being recommended to see a Psychologist/Talking Therapist does not mean that your pain is “in your head” or that your pain is part of a mental illness.
+Chronic/Persistent pain affects the person physically, socially and emotionally so it is important that your treatment takes into account your experience as a whole person.

 How does a clinical psychologist help?

-A Clinical Psychologist cannot cure your persistent pain.
+A psychologist/talking therapist cannot cure your persistent pain.
 However, they will work with you to build on some of your existing ‘self-management skills’ and help you develop new ones to enable you better manage your pain.
-Usually, Clinical Psychologists aim to help people engage in useful pain management strategies by:
+Usually, they aim to help people engage in useful pain management strategies by:

 More specifically they can help you with: